 That’s because you need to capture what is known as peak flavor, which is the height of its freshness, and therefore flavor.

-When you grind coffee, you are creating the largest surface area of coffee out of each bean, and at the same time you are making them much more vulnerable to air and moisture.
+When you grind the coffee beans, you are creating the largest surface area of coffee out of each bean, and at the same time, you are making them much more vulnerable to air and moisture.

 Think of your bread: you want to use it the minute the package is open, not when it’s been sitting out in the air for twenty minutes.

 You can store coffee grounds in airtight containers, but nothing is better than going from the grinder to the brewer with no more than a sixty-second wait in between.